borjafpa/rollbar-maven/README.md

 This is a mavenized notifier library to integrate Java apps with [Rollbar](https://rollbar.com/), the error aggregation service.
 You will need a Rollbar account: sign up for an account [here](https://rollbar.com/signup/).

-This is a fork of [rollbar-java] (https://github.com/rafael-munoz/rollbar-java) by Rafael Munoz
+This is a fork of [rollbar-java] (https://github.com/borjafpa/rollbar-java), and the only thing added is the mvn-repo branch with deploy hook, and following comment.

 Maven config
 ---------------